Typhoid fever is a bacterial infection that can make you very ill. It is very easy to pass on to others. The infection is caused by Salmonella typhii.

 If you are concerned about typhoid fever call Healthline on 0800 611 116 or see your doctor or practice nurse.

-You are most likely to get typhoid from eating food or drinking water that contains faeces or urine from someone who has the illness or who may be a typhoid carrier.
+You are most likely to get typhoid from eating food or drinking water that contains faeces or urine from someone who has the illness.
+Some people may be infected with typhiod but not have any symptoms.
+They can still pass typhoid on to others.

 There are two vaccines available in New Zealand that reduce the chance of getting typhoid fever.
-They are not funded and are given at a GP surgery or travel medicine clinic.
+They are not funded (free).
+You can get them from some GP surgeries and travel medicine clinics.

 Common symptoms of typhoid fever include: